We believe every player should have access to the best mouthpieces.

 The purpose of the GS Mouthpieces project is to let you skip all that wasted time and money and start with the best.
 The mouthpieces we pick to model are the best players I have ever come across.
 The holy grail pieces that I couldn’t let go.
 And using cutting edge technology plus careful hand finishing we are bringing you the real deal.

-Now, you can experience the magic of vintage mouthpieces for yourself.
+Now, you can experience the magic of the best mouthpieces for yourself.

 The GS Reso is the best mouthpiece I bought in the last 20 years.
 Great job guys!!